Think of a time when you lost trust with a person you were in a relationship with; what emotions did you feel?

 The following three essentials are closely linked together.
 It will be the HOW trust in a relationship is restored and tested.
 First is talking or the idea of having open & ongoing conversations: the more conversations, the better.
-Additionally, the conversations cannot simply stay on the surface (talking about “to do” or staying in the area of “facts”).
+Additionally, the conversations cannot simply stay on the surface (talking about “to do list” or staying in the area of “facts”).
 No, the conversation has to go to the place of each person’s thoughts and feelings.
 These types of conversations might be a new area of growth for you or your spouse, so a life coach might be a great place to learn the necessary skills.

 Essential 5: RISK